Dome Top Finish Comparison - Brite White Teldar® film vs. Acrylic top finish

 When a client approaches you to begin a new project, do you consider recommending an architectural fabric structure?

-Shelter-Rite® Architectural Fabrics updated its Styles 8028 and 9032 opaque fabrics with Acrylic, PVDF top finishes and Tedlar® film.
+Shelter-Rite® Architectural Fabrics has undertaken a significant enhancement by updating its Styles 8028 and 9032 opaque fabrics with Acrylic, PVDF top finishes, and Tedlar® film, revolutionizing the landscape of architectural fabric solutions.

-The change includes the removal of the black PVC back-coat layer and providing opacity by applying a black adhesive coat to the base fabric.
+This transformative change involves the removal of the black PVC back-coat layer, with opacity now achieved through the application of a black adhesive coat to the base fabric.

 Shelter-Rite® Architectural Fabrics provide exceptional strength and longevity to any building project.
 Because it's offered in an array of top finishes, we’re often asked which one is best.
 The answer really depends on the unique factors of your job requirements, aesthetic goals, environment, maintenance costs, return on investment and budget.